 Here are the rules of your game...

-- If you do not want to buy real estate, The previous player must wait for some player to return or sell their houses to the Bank before building .
+- If you are the new owner, Each player must wait for some player to return or sell their houses to the Bank before building .

-- The previous player has the possession and has no other player securing by retrieving the Bank's mortgage .
+- each player has the possession and has no other player securing by retrieving the Bank's mortgage .

 Wait?
 What’s going on?